interbit/docs-interbit/examples/simple-platform/run-example.md

 Our package script runs a post-install step which builds all the modules in the Interbit repo.
-The build step for `platform-deploy` creates a new manifest file with the newly generated keys and hashed covenant files.
+The build step for `platform-deploy` creates a new manifest file using the newly generated keys and hashed covenant files.
 The build step also updates the chain IDs for the other modules, including `app-account` and `interbit-template`.

-The `start` command spins up the `platform-deploy` server node, which listens for incoming connections from the `web-auth-endpoint` server node and the `app-account` and `interbit-template` browser nodes.
+The `start` command spins up the `platform-deploy` node, which listens for incoming connections from the `web-auth-endpoint` node and the `app-account` and `interbit-template` browser nodes.

 Leave this terminal shell open.